How to get from Kanchanaburi to Bangkok to train

 How to buy tickets

-For the daily train to Thonburi, you can easily buy tickets at Kanchanaburi Station on the day of travel.
+Unlike most other routes in Thailand, the trains from Kanchanaburi to Thonburi cannot be bought online via the usual ticket agencies, but you can easily buy tickets at Kanchanaburi Station on the day of travel.
 This train cannot sell out and it’s usually easy enough to find a seat.

 How much does it cost?